pubky/pubky-nexus/docs/decentralization.md

 ---

-## 2. Indexing the default homeserver (bulk)
+## 2. Indexing the default HS (bulk)

 The baseline, pre-decentralization path: the default HS is indexed in *bulk* — all of its events are pulled in batches.
 Driven by `HsEventProcessorRunner`.

 ### `homeserver`

-> The single default, prioritized homeserver.
+> The single default, prioritized HS.
 Its events are bulk-ingested.

 It is explicitly *excluded* from the third-party (`KeyBasedEventProcessorRunner`) list so it is never double-indexed (`hs_by_priority`).
 Changing this re-points